devops-ia/helm-opencti/charts/opencti/docs/examples.md

 Use `secrets` to create secrets to reference with `envFromSecrets`.
 By default the secret is created in the same namespace of the release.

 > [!IMPORTANT]
-> Secrets are hashed with base64.
+> Secrets are encoded with base64.

 Name template `{{ include "opencti.fullname" . }}-credentials`.
 For example if release name is `opencti-ci` the secret name will be `opencti-ci-credentials`.